Does Our Society Promote Problematic Alcohol Consumption?

 The Problem with Alcohol Consumption Rates in America

-Of the 136.7 million Americans who drink alcohol regularly, 65.3 million report binge drinking, and 16.3 million people report heavy alcohol use within the last month.
-But because alcohol consumption has been normalized in the U.S. since the time of Prohibition, very few Americans with legitimate drinking problems are able to recognize they have a problem in the first place — leaving a huge treatment gap.
-One in seven Americans will develop a substance use disorder at some point in their lives, but only one in 10 will receive treatment.
+Because alcohol consumption has been normalized in the U.S. since the time of Prohibition, very few Americans with legitimate drinking problems can recognize they have a problem in the first place — leaving a huge treatment gap.
+One in seven Americans will develop a substance use disorder at some point in their lives, but not all of them will receive the care they need.
+Research shows that while 28.9 million Americans suffer from alcohol use disorder (AUD), fewer than 8% will seek treatment.

 Additionally, many Americans who consider themselves “moderate drinkers” are found to consume far more than the defined moderate amount, and are largely unaware that their drinking behavior is problematic.